kkaur89/PROJECT-FOUR/README.md

 ## Bugs
 - The save to profile feature for video and recipes are not pushing the id of that post to the correct array.
 I thought this might be down to the naming convention, so I changes the name of the model field as well as in the PopulatedUserSerialzier, however this did not fix the bug.
+This means that user can click on the button however it will not save thier profile.
 - Currently you can only show one saved article based on the conditional render that has been coded.
 - The search for a user function allows an input but does not render the name of the search, there is more refining to do on the code.
 - The image upload on the registration page takes the upload but the functionality for the saving it to the profile is yet to be added.